-The undersigned hereby requests the St. Clair County Drain Commissioner review plans for:

-Name of project

-Please indicate the type of development or construction activity for which plans are being submitted for review:

-- Platted Subdivision (Pursuant to Land Division Act, Act No. 288 of 1967, as amended, M.C.L. §§ 560.101 560.293)

-- Pre-preliminary Plat

-- Preliminary Plat

-- Construction Plans

-- Final Plat

-- Condominium Development (Pursuant to Condominium Act, Act No. 59 of 1978, as amended, M.C.L. §§ 559.101 559.276; the general authority of Drain Commissioners under the Drain Code including Drain Code Sections 425 and 433; and Local Ordinances)

-- Preliminary Plans

-- Master Deed

-- Construction Plans

-- Is a Drainage Permit required?
+The undersigned hereby requests the St. Clair County Drain Commissioner review plans for: Name of project Please indicate the type of development or construction activity for which plans are being submitted for review: Platted Subdivision (Pursuant to Land Division Act, Act No. 288 of 1967, as amended, M.C.L. §§ 560.101 - 560.293) Pre-preliminary Plat Preliminary Plat Construction Plans Final Plat No Is a Drainage Permit required?
+Yes (Check one) Condominium Development (Pursuant to Condominium Act, Act No. 59 of 1978, as amended, M.C.L. §§ 559.101 - 559.276; the general authority of Drain Commissioners under the Drain Code including Drain Code Sections 425 and 433; and Local Ordinances) Preliminary Plans Master Deed Construction Plans Is a Drainage Permit required?
+Yes No (Check one) Private Road or Land Split Development (Pursuant to the general authority of Drain Commissioners under the Drain Code, including Michigan Drain Code Sections 425 and 433, and Local Ordinances) Preliminary Plans Construction Plans Is a Drainage Permit required?
+Yes No (Check one) Manufactured Housing Community / Mobile Home Park (Pursuant to Mobile Home Commission Act, Act No. 96 of 1987, as amended, and the general authority of Drain Commissioners under the Drain Code, including Drain Code Sections 425 and 433) Preliminary Plans Construction Plans Is a Drainage Permit required?
+Yes No (Check one) Commercial or Industrial Development (Pursuant to the general authority of Drain Commissioners under the Drain Code, including Drain Code Sections 425 and 433, and Local Ordinances) Preliminary Plans Construction Plans Is a Drainage Permit required?
 Yes No (Check one)

-- Private Road or Land Split Development (Pursuant to the general authority of Drain Commissioners under the Drain Code, including Michigan Drain Code Sections 425 and 433, and Local Ordinances)

-Preliminary Plans

-- Construction Plans

-- Manufactured Housing Community / Mobile Home Park (Pursuant to Mobile Home Commission Act, Act No. 96 of 1987, as amended, and the general authority of Drain Commissioners under the Drain Code, including Drain Code Sections 425 and 433)

-- Preliminary Plans

-- Construction Plans

-- Commercial or Industrial Development (Pursuant to the general authority of Drain Commissioners under the Drain Code, including Drain Code Sections 425 and 433, and Local Ordinances)

-- Preliminary Plans

-Construction Plans

-Direct or Indirect Discharge to an Established Drain (Pursuant to the general authority of Drain Commissioners under the Drain Code, including Drain Code Sections 425 and 433, and Local Ordinances) Application for Drainage Permit
+Direct Discharge to an Established Drain (Pursuant to the general authority of Drain Commissioners under the Drain Code, including Drain Code Sections 425 and 433, and Local Ordinances)